International Business Machines Corporation (IBM) Shares Up Despite Recent Market Volatility

-International Business Machines Corporation (NYSE: IBM)’s stock price has increased by 0.10 compared to its previous closing price of 125.45.
-Nevertheless, the company has seen a -3.54% plunge in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 01/25/23 that IBM to Cut 3,900 Jobs Amid Broader Tech Slowdown
+International Business Machines Corporation (NYSE: IBM)’s stock price has increased by 1.15 compared to its previous closing price of 123.28.
+Despite this, the company has seen a fall of -1.16% in its stock price over the last five trading days.

 Is It Worth Investing in International Business Machines Corporation (NYSE: IBM) Right Now?